StarBobis/ManuallyReverse/README.md

 # ManuallyReverse

-Manually reverse a game mod with python scripts.
+Manually reverse a game mod to .ib .vb .fmt model that blender can import with python scripts.

+Used to Fix Old Broken mods.

 # Supported Game
 - GI